 - Strategies designed to garner a fundable priority score from each of the two different audiences (the assigned reviewers and non-assigned reviewers)

-If you wish to be notified via email of future “Write Winning Grants” workshops, please contact Maria Spencer at (617) 627-3834 in the Office of the Vice Provost.
+If you wish to be notified via email of future “Write Winning Grants” workshops, please contact the main office at (617) 636-6550.

 Office of Research Administration Presentations